 - On one-page websites or straightforward layouts

-- If breadcrumb trails would be extremely long (10+ links)
+- If breadcrumb trails are extremely long (10+ links)

-Use your best judgment based on your site architecture.
+Use your best judgment based on your site’s architecture.
 Focus on what provides the best user experience.

 Conclusion